 Counter-Strike has been around for decades and has become one of the most popular eSports not only to watch but also to gamble on.
 Counter-Strike: Global Offensive is the fourth installment of the game, and has grown exponentially since its 2012 launch.
 The first-person shooter game has two teams of five - the Terrorists, and the Counter-Terrorists.

-The 2020 CS:GO season has gone quiet at the moment, with very few tournaments being held.
+The 2020 CS:GO betting odds are available for the CS:GO Nine to Five.
 As soon as the odds become available we'll be sure to post them here.
-The odds were last updated on August 5, 2020:
+The odds were last updated on December 11, 2020:

 The terrorist side’s objective is to plant a bomb and have it blow up within a set amount of time, or kill all counter-terrorist team members within the round time limit.
 The goal of the counter-terrorists is naturally, to stop the terrorists from executing their mission or defuse the bomb before it goes off.

 Each game consists of 30 rounds in regulation, and the first team to win 16 rounds is the winner of the game.
 The game is divided into halves, and teams switch sides after 15 rounds.

 The Major Championships are the most popular Counter-Strike events to bet on each year.
 The Spring CSGO Major Championship is scheduled for May 11-24, 2020, but will likely be postponed due to the COVID-19 outbreak.
 The Autumn edition of the CSGO Major Championship is scheduled for November 2, 2020, and will run until the 15th with a prize of one million dollars.

 If you’re new to gambling on Counter-Strike, finding the best CS:GO betting odds can be a little confusing and difficult, so we compiled this guide to help you understand the odds and find the best places to bet on CSGO.